tfgg/yournextmep/_candidates/eu2014/ukip/anne-murgatroyd.md

 person: anne-murgatroyd
 region: yorkshire-and-the-humber
 party: ukip
-title: Yorkshire and the Humber - UKIP - Anne Murgatroyd
+title: Anne Murgatroyd is running for MEP in Yorkshire and the Humber for UKIP
 incumbent: false
 ---